 SERIOUS ACCIDENTS REQUIRE EXPERIENCED PERSONAL INJURY ATTORNEYS

 When involved in a trucking accident, time is often of the essence.
 Critical evidence can be lost every day you go without an attorney.
-It is important that you retain an experienced Austin truck accident lawyer to help protect this evidence.
-As such, if you or someone you love has been injured in a commercial trucking accident, the Dallas and Austin truck accident attorneys at Wilson Trosclair & Lovins are ready to help.
+It is important that you retain an experienced truck accident lawyer to help protect this evidence.
+As such, if you or someone you love has been injured in a commercial trucking accident, the Dallas and Austin trucking accident attorneys at Wilson Trosclair & Lovins are ready to help.
 Our trucking accident attorneys have handled numerous trucking accident cases and know what steps need to be taken to protect your rights.
 We have the background and experience to take on these large trucking companies and their insurers and hold these companies responsible for their negligence.
 Call us today at 214-484-1930 today for a free consultation.
 Let us put our skills to work for you.
 Remember, you don’t owe us any fees or litigation expenses unless we win.

 TEXAS TRUCKING ACCIDENTS OCCUR DAILY DUE TO AVOIDABLE NEGLIGENCE